 All Zoom meetings should have EITHER a Passcode or Waiting Room enabled.

 Note that 'Publicly Advertised' meetings carry additional risk.
 Meetings advertised to the general public on Facebook/social media/websites (regardless of if hosted in Zoom or other platform) are regularly targeted by those seeking to deliberately disrupt and offend.
+Often hosts forget the importance of recognising a publicly advertised forum can, unless otherwise secured, be joined by anyone from anywhere in the world.
 Hosts of such meetings should not only be prepared to control 'entry via the door' (using passcodes & waiting rooms), but also behavior of participants once in the meeting.

-- Meetings protected by a Passcode prevent strangers joining unless they have knowledge of both the Meeting ID and Passcode (for example via e-mail or if shared on the web/facebook).
+- If a Meeting format is essential for extra participant interaction, first ensure it is protected by a Passcode to prevent strangers joining unless they have knowledge of both the Meeting ID and Passcode.
 The Meeting URL changes and becomes longer, embedding the passcode in a single URL so intended users can still join with one click.
-Meetings secured with a Passcode cannot be 'Zoom bombed' simply by typing a random set of numbers in the Zoom client.
-The invitation for any existing scheduled meetings, once a Passcode is added, must be re-distributed to all attendees as the URL will change.
+Meetings secured with a Passcode cannot be 'Zoom bombed' simply by typing a random set of numbers in the Zoom client, but they still can if the full join URL is shared on the web/facebook.
 Passcodes can be embedded in the dial string for H.323/SIP video room systems using pre-scheduled connections.
 They can also be made optional or mandatory for phone dial in users.
 Passcodes are recommended as best practice for all new meetings.
+If adding a passcode to an existing meeting scheduled without one, the join instructions must be re-distributed to all attendees as the URL will change.

 - Meetings protected by a Waiting Room rely on the host (or co-host or Alternative Host) to admit people in to the meeting.
+Don't just 'admit all' - only admit names you are at least expecting.
 The Meeting invitation URL does not change when Waiting Room is enabled.
 However if the host doesn’t sign-in and join, the meeting doesn’t start.
 A setting is available (at Account, Group, or User levels) to allow participants from the same organisation as the host and who are signed in to Zoom, to skip the Waiting Room and enter directly – a form of trusted user.
 Zoom Rooms from the same organisation as the hosts account, automatically become a defacto host and can admit participants if the host user hasn’t yet joined.
 A meeting protected by Waiting Room is less secure than those using a passcode, as unknown people can still connect (at least as far as the waiting room) by randomly typing in a Zoom meeting ID.
 Waiting Rooms are also less effective the larger the number of participants and may not be an ideal option when teaching or for large meetings.

 Zoom Administrators can find a list of existing meetings that are scheduled on their without a Passcode or Waiting Room by examining the following report